 To answer these questions, we need to nail some concepts first, like time complexity!

-Time complexity (or running time) is the estimated time taken by running algorithms.
-However, you do not measure it in seconds.
-It is a count of elementary operations performed by a program.
+Time complexity (or running time) is the estimated time taken by running an algorithm.
+However, you do not measure time complexity in seconds, but as a function of the input.
+(I know it’s weird but bear with me).

 The time complexity is not about timing how long the algorithm takes.
 Instead, how many operations are executed.
 The number of instructions executed by a program is affected by the size of the input and how their elements are arranged.

-For instance, you want to sort an array of numbers.
-If the elements are already sorted the program will perform fewer operations.
-On the contrary, if the items are in reverse order, it will require more swap operations to get it sorted.
+Why is that the time complexity is expressed as a function of the input?
+Well, let’s say you want to sort an array of numbers.
+If the elements are already sorted, the program will perform fewer operations.
+On the contrary, if the items are in reverse order, it will require more time to get it sorted.
+So, the time a program takes to execute is directly related to the input size and how the elements are arranged.

-We can say for each algorithm we can have the following running times:
+We can say for each algorithm have the following running times:

 We usually care more about the worst-case time complexity.
 We are hoping for the best but preparing for the worst.